4. The Chase

 Number 15, apartment 47

-Ivan suddenly realizes that the professor must "unfailingly" be found in house no. 15, and most assuredly in apartment 47.
-First of all there's apparently a little mistake, because in Bulgakov's original text is written number 13, apartment 47.
-Bulgakov actually describes the apartment of his friends the Liamins.
-Nikolai Nikolaevich Liamin, literary scholar and translator, and Natalia Abramovna Liamina-Ushakova, his artist-wife, lived at Savelievsky pereulok 12, apartment.
-66.
+Ivan realizes that the professor must «unfailingly» be found in house number 15, and «most assuredly» in apartment 47.
+Here the translators made a little mistake, because in Bulgakov's original text is written number 13, apartment 47.
+Bulgakov actually describes the apartment of his friends the Lyamins.
+Nikolay Nikolaevich Lyamin (1892-1941), literary scholar and translator, and Natalia Abramovna Lyamina-Ushakova (1899-1990), his artist-wife.
+The address was slightly modified though, since in reality, the Lyamins lived at Savelievsky pereulok number 12, apartment 66.

-The story of the Liamins will come back later in the novel, in Nikanor Ivanovich's dream in chapter 15.
+The story of the Lyamins will come back later in the novel, in Nikanor Ivanovich's dream in chapter 15.

 Primuses